C-22 Asbestos License

-Knowing how to read blueprints is a valuable skill virtually all tradesman but especially for those looking to get the asbestos license.
+Knowing how to read blueprints is a valuable skill for virtually all tradesmen but especially for those looking to get an asbestos license.

-Construction blueprints provide a visually representation of a project, which can be valuable for tradesman making aesthetic alterations to the interiors.
+Construction blueprints provide a visual representation of a project, which can be valuable for tradesmen making aesthetic alterations to the interiors.

 In addition to asbestos, understanding how to safely contain lead-based paint when altering structures built before 1978 is required by the Environmental Protection Agency.